-There are few fruits that come in such a panorama of colors as the juicy sweet tasting plum.
+There are few fruits that come in such a panorama of colors as this juicy sweet tasting super fruit.

 The season extends from May through October with the Japanese varieties first on the market from May and peaking in August followed by the European varieties in the fall.